Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps: Multidimensional spaces: the role of the determinant in getting an optimal bound

 On the other hand, $|\det DT(z)|=1+5x^2+7y^2+O(|z|^4)$.
 Since $|y|\le x^2$, $|z|=|x|+O(|z|^2)$; thus $|\det DT(z)|=1+5|z|^2+O(|z|^4)$, and therefore $|\det DT_1^{-n}(z)|=O(1/n^{5/2})$.
 So $\b'=5/2$ and $\b=3/2$.
 We obtain that the decay rate is of order $1/n^{1/2}$.

 \begin{Example} Assume $m\ge 3$ and near the fixed point $p=(0,0,0)$, the map $T$ has the form

 where $m> \c>0$. \end{Example}

-These examples are comparable with those in Example~6.1, except for the stronger topological assumptions which we now put on the maps.
-We know that these maps satisfy Assumption, T${ }''$(e${}'$).
+These examples are comparable with those in Example~4.1, except for the stronger topological assumptions which we now put on the maps.
+We know that those maps satisfy Assumption, T${ }''$(e${}'$).